fixthestatusquo/proca-server/proca/guides/APISchema.md

 <td valign="top">[<a href="#campaign">Campaign</a>!]!</td>
 <td>

-Get a list of campains
+Returns a public list of campaigns, filtered by title.
+Can be used to implement a campaign search box on a website.

 </td>
 </tr>